 There are some steps which you will follow to have the best result of reheating the Rib.

 You are not obtaining the juices from the meat.
 You should make sure any excess fat comes from your drippings before you put anything away for the first time.

-As you put your Rib out of the fridge to cool off and best results come from the fridge, a thick layer should then be built up on top of them.
+As you put your Rib out of the fridge to cool off and the best results come from the fridge, a thick layer should then be built up on top of them.

 It should be removed, discarded, or saved for later.
 Sautéing vegetables make a nice variation.

-Utilize the Juice
+Step 2: Utilize the Juice

 After removing the fat, simply coat your ribs in the juices of the barbecued meat, turning gently to coat all sides.
 If you don’t consume the ribs immediately, you can store them in the refrigerator or frozen until you need them again.

-Choose a sauce
+Step 3: Choose a Sauce

-Put your ribs in the oven and cover them with thick sauce or apple juice when you’re ready to roast them.
+Put your ribs in the oven and cover them with a thick sauce or apple juice when you’re ready to roast them.
 If your barbecue sauce has already been thick on your ribs, then this step isn’t necessary, but a little extra never hurts.

 Keep in mind that you don’t want to drown the meat, though, so you need to apply the sauce sparingly.